williammlu/rabbitlol/README.md

 Use with ctrl-L on Chrome for an extra efficient browsing experience!

+Try it by changing your default Chrome search to `https://vaulted-botany-110500.appspot.com/?q=%s&default=g`

 ## Requirements

 1. [Google App Engine SDK for Python](https://cloud.google.com/appengine/docs/python/download)